DAO Governance Attacks

 A DAO governance attack happens when an attacker games the decentralized decision-making process to pass malicious proposals.
 The end goal?
 Draining treasuries, minting infinite tokens, or permanently seizing control of the protocol.

 Unlike a typical smart contract hack that targets logic bugs, a governance attack exploits the rules of the DAO itself.
-It’s not a bug; it’s a hostile takeover.
+The code executes exactly as written, and the protocol authorizes its own robbery.

 To understand this, picture a publicly traded company where anyone can buy shares and vote at the shareholder meeting instantly, with zero waiting period.